nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * After the user executes the `sort` command, the list will continue to remain sorted even after adding or editing classes.

   * The list will not be automatically sorted upon restarting TutAssistor, i.e., the user will have to execute the `sort` command again.

+  * For alphabetical order, the sorting is case-insensitive.
+For example, `chem` is considered the same as `Chem`.

 </div>

 The possible usages of `sort` are given below: